James Stuart-Wortley (New Zealand politician)

 James Frederick Stuart-Wortley JP (16 January 1833 – 27 November 1870) was a politician in New Zealand and the UK.
-He was New Zealand's inaugural Baby of the House and remains the youngest member of parliament in the country's history; in fact he was too young (at 20 years and 7 months) to even be legally elected.
+He was New Zealand's inaugural Baby of the House and remains the youngest member of parliament in the country's history; in fact he was too young (at 20 years and 7 months) to even be legally elected at the time.

 Early life

 Stuart-Wortley was born in York, United Kingdom, on 16 January 1833 and was the third son of the 2nd Lord Wharncliffe and his wife, Lady Georgiana Elizabeth Ryder.
 He was the younger brother of the 1st Earl of Wharncliffe (1827–1899).
 Charles James Stuart-Wortley and James Stuart-Wortley were his uncles.
 Dudley Ryder, 1st Earl of Harrowby was his maternal grandfather.

 Career

 In 1850, he travelled to New Zealand as a colonist on the Charlotte Jane, one of the First Four Ships sent by the Canterbury Association.
 In his first year, he lived with other bachelors in Lyttelton—Charles Bowen, Thomas Hanmer, and Charles Maunsell—in a place dubbed "Singleton House" by Charlotte Godley.

 He bought 500 acre of land at Tai Tapu near Halswell.
 In October 1852, he purchased Run 53, located between Lake Ellesmere / Te Waihora and the Selwyn River.
 He on-sold the land in June 1853 and it became part of the Harman and Davie's Station.
 Stuart-Wortley then started Hawkeswood Station in partnership with others.
 This station was located north of the Waiau Uwha River.